 Other mitigation must be evaluated on a project-specific basis.
 Quantifying the reduction in VMT associated with potential mitigation measures for land development projects and specific plans is a relatively new endeavor for transportation engineers and planners.
-Therefore, these guidelines do not prescribe a specific methodology.
-Analysts should consider the available substantial evidence at the time a study is prepared to determine the most appropriate approach for CEQA review.
+Therefore, these guidelines do not recommend a methodology that has been in practice or has generally been accepted for local use.

-One current resource that has been identified to quantify the reduction in vehicle miles traveled associated with a particular mitigation measure is the latest edition of the Handbook for Local Governments, Communities, and Project Developers for Assessing Greenhouse Gas Emissions Reductions, Climate Vulnerabilities, and Health and Equity, published by the California Air Pollution Control Officers Association (CAPCOA) in December 2021.
+One current resource that has been identified to quantify the reduction in vehicle miles traveled associated with a particular mitigation measure is the latest edition of California Air Pollution Control Officers Association's Quantifying Greenhouse Gas Mitigation Measures, A Resource for Local Government to Assess Emission Reductions from Green Gas Mitigation Measures (CAPCOA, August 2010), also known as the CAPCOA Report.
 This report provides a methodology to quantify the reductions in vehicle miles traveled for many of the mitigation measures listed above.
-The following elements should be considered when utilizing the CAPCOA Handbook:
+The following elements should be considered when utilizing the CAPCOA Report:

 - The CAPCOA VMT reduction strategies include built environment changes and transportation demand management (TDM) actions.
 The built environment changes are scalable from the project site to larger geographic areas and are often captured in regional travel forecasting models such as the SACSIM model.
 Prior to any application of a built environment change to a project as mitigation, the project analyst should verify that the project VMT forecasting tool or model is appropriately accurate and sensitive to built-environment effects and that no double counting will occur in the application of the mitigation measure.
 The TDM actions are sensitive to the project site and ultimate building tenants.
-As such, VMT reductions associated with TDM actions cannot be guaranteed through CEQA mitigation without ongoing monitoring and adjustment. - There is a procedure for calculating the VMT reduction when applying multiple mitigation measures. - Only "new" mitigation measures should be included in the analysis to prevent double counting.
+As such, VMT reductions associated with TDM actions cannot be guaranteed through CEQA mitigation without ongoing monitoring and adjustment. - There are rules for calculating the VMT reduction when applying multiple mitigation measures.
+The CAPCOA Report rules should be considered.

+- Only "new" mitigation measures should be included in the analysis to prevent double counting.
 For example, if the project is located near transit, the VMT reduction cannot be applied if the project utilized a model that factored in the project's proximity to transit. - Mitigation measures should be applied to the appropriate user group (employees, guest/patrons, etc.).
 If a certain measure applies to multiple user groups, the weighted average should be considered as the effect of the mitigation measure will vary based on the user group.